Goldie Ghamari

-Golsa "Goldie" Ghamari (گلسا قمری) is a Canadian politician and far-right activist who represented the riding of Carleton in the Legislative Assembly of Ontario from 2018 until 2025.
+Golsa "Goldie" Ghamari (گلسا قمری; born March 28, 1985) is a Canadian politician and activist who represented the riding of Carleton in the Legislative Assembly of Ontario from 2018 until 2025.
 A former international trade lawyer, she was found by the Law Society of Ontario to have engaged in professional misconduct, and had her licence to practise law suspended after repeatedly failing to co-operate with a regulatory investigation.
 In June 2024, she was removed from the Progressive Conservative Party of Ontario caucus by Premier Doug Ford for what his office called "repeated serious lapses in judgement" after she met with British far-right figure Tommy Robinson.

-Ghamari's political and social media activity has attracted repeated condemnation from Muslim advocacy groups and press freedom organisations, which have accused her of Islamophobic rhetoric and irresponsible use of her platform.
-Canadian and international media outlets have also characterised her as belonging to the political "far right" in light of her associations and her rhetoric about Islam, Israel and Nigeria.

 Early life and career

-Ghamari came to Canada at age one, after a supposed assassination attempt against her father in their native Iran.
-Her family sought to escape Iran following the revolution in 1979.
+Ghamari came to Canada at age one, after an assassination attempt against her father in their native Iran.
+Her family sought to flee Iran following the revolution in 1979 and the subsequent Iran-Iraq War.

 She holds a bachelor of arts degree from the University of Toronto and a juris doctor from the University of Ottawa's Faculty of Common Law.
 Ghamari was called to the bar of Ontario in 2013 and practised international trade law before running for provincial office.